joeromero/docs/cartodb_ui.md

   </tbody>
 </table>

-* Preferred format is using "," as separator and including column headers.
+For tables, our preferred format is using a comma as separator and including column headers.
+We will only import first Sheet and the structure must be tabular, with first row being the column headers.

-** We require the ZIP to come with .SHP, .DBF, .SHX and .PRJ all with same name.
+For shapefiles, we require the whole .zip file containing the .SHP, .DBF, .SHX and .PRJ all with same name.
-*** We will only import first Sheet and the structure must be tabular, with first row being the column headers.

 ## Manage your tables